 - A. Notification of intent to establish a branch pursuant to Section 11-105-602(3)(a), C.R.S. - 1.
-Any bank, no matter the location of its principal place of business, upon thirty (30) days' prior written notice to the Banking Board or the Commissioner, may establish one or more de novo branches anywhere in this or any other state. - 2.
+Pursuant to Section 11-105-602(3)(a), C.R.S., any bank or industrial bank having its principal place of business in this state may, upon thirty (30) days' prior written notice to the Banking Board, establish one or more de novo branches anywhere in this state. - 2.
 The notice of intent to establish a branch shall be filed on a form provided by the Division of Banking. - B. Change in Location of a Branch - 1.
 The Banking Board may take into consideration the following factors in determining whether to approve or to deny an application for change in location of a branch: - a.
-There are significant supervisory concerns with respect to the applicant or any affiliated institution; or. - b.
-The applicant's record of helping to meet the credit needs of its entire community, including low- and moderate-income neighborhoods, consistent with the safe and sound operation of an financial institution, is less than satisfactory; or,
+There are significant supervisory concerns with respect to the applicant or any affiliated institution; or, - b.
+The applicant's record of helping to meet the credit needs of its entire community, including low- and moderate-income neighborhoods, consistent with the safe and sound operation of an financial institution, is less than satisfactory; or, - c.

-- c.
 Any financial or other business arrangement, direct or indirect, involving the principal office or branch and insiders (directors, officers, employees, and shareholders owning or controlling, directly or indirectly, ten percent or more of the outstanding voting stock thereof) involves terms and conditions more favorable to the insiders than would be available in a comparable transaction with unrelated parties. - 2.
-The location of a branch can be changed as follows: - a.
-A financial institution, without Banking Board approval, may relocate a branch not in excess of one-half mile from its approved location provided written notice is submitted to the Bank Commissioner at least thirty (30) days prior to relocation.
+The location of a branch can be changed as follows: - A financial institution, without Banking Board approval, may relocate a branch not in excess of one-half mile from its approved location provided written notice is submitted to the Bank Commissioner at least thirty (30) days prior to relocation.
 The notice must include the new address of the branch and the effective date of the relocation. - b.
-A financial institution desiring to relocate a branch more than one-half mile from the approved location shall file an application with the Banking Board. - 3.
-Application to change location of a branch shall be filed on a form approved by the Division of Banking.
+A financial institution desiring to relocate a branch more than one-half mile from the approved location shall file an application with the Banking Board.

+- 3. Application to change location of a branch shall be filed on a form approved by the Division of Banking.

-C. Establishment of a Mobile Branch
+- C. Establishment of a Mobile Branch

+- 1. Definitions